goragoraki/Data-Structure/README.md

 * * *
 ### 2. Stack
 Part 1.
-Stack with array
+Stack with static array
-> StackTType.h - Array versions of the Stack.
-Plus Template.
+> StackTType.h - Static array versions of the Stack.(Template version)
 > main.cpp
 > ![image](https://user-images.githubusercontent.com/89345673/212471580-78ca90d0-f53d-4e02-a2d3-09791f228ffa.png)
 > Calculates the sum of the number of columns visible when viewed from the left.

 Part 2.
-Stack with pointer
+Stack with dynamic array
-> StackDType.h - Pointer versions of the Stack.
-Plus Template.
+> StackDType.h - dynamic array versions of the Stack.(Template version).

 Part 3.
 Linked Stack
 > StackType.cpp - linked versions of the Stack.
 > StackType.h

+* * *
+### 3. Queue
+Part 1.
+Queue with dynamic array
+> QueType.h - Dynamic array versions of the Queue.
+> QueType.cpp

+Part 2.
+Linked Queue
+> QueType.h - linked versions of the Queue(Template version).

 * * *